Birth Photography Frequently Asked Questions

 Are there any birth locations that do NOT allow birth photography?

-I serve the central Virginia areas of Charlottesville, Albemarle, Scottsville, and Buckingham county.
-In my experience, photographers are permitted in the local hospitals and birth centers.
+In my experience, photographers are permitted in the local Charlottesville hospitals and Central Virginia birth centers.
 I have photographed births at both the University of Virginia Medical Center and Martha Jefferson Hospital.
 However, my ability to capture the exact moment of birth typically varies by care provider and location.
 It is my clients' responsibility to discuss with their care provider prior to labor their desires for birth photography and to assert that right upon entering the birth location.

 Do you photograph cesarean births?

 While I have photographed cesarean births, at this point, it is unpredictable if our local hospitals will permit photographers in the operating room.
 The University of Virginia Medical Center has allowed professional birth photographers, including myself, to document cesarean birth on occasion, while Martha Jefferson Hospital has not.
 If you are preparing for a cesarean birth, I encourage you to communicate with your care provider and hospital about your desire for birth photography.
 Policies will not be changed until the consumers demand change.
 If you plan for a physiological birth but need to have a cesarean, I document the story leading to the birth and remain in your room to capture the early moments with your baby once you return.
 I am also available to photograph scheduled cesareans in the same manner--documenting the day prior to delivery and the first moments after the birth.

 Do you share all birth images on social media?